 First, activate "Track DSPs" in the lower frame.
 This part of the screen works like an effects rack.
-The location of the cursor in the Pattern Editor determines which track's DSP chain we are working with.
+The location of the cursor in the Pattern Editor determines which DSP chain we are working with.
 If the cursor is moved to another track, the DSP chain will also change.

 Effects can be chosen from a list in the small window on the left.
-By scrolling down, you'll see several categories such as Native, Meta, Routing, Doofers, and VST.
+By scrolling down, you'll see several categories such as Native, Routing, Automation, Modulation, and VST.
 By pressing the "More" button, the list is expanded.
 There's also a "Search" field which allows you to look for effects by name.
 Right-click in this window for more options.

 You can activate effects by double-clicking or by drag & dropping.
-Moreover, when the "Mixer" panel is active you can drag effects directly into the mixer.
-In the TrackDSPs panel, audio flows from left to right.
-In the Mixer view, it's top to bottom.
-These two views are different representations of the same thing.
-Changing the order of the effects changes the sound.
+Moreover, when the "Mixer" panel is active you can drag effects directly into the mixer: